Symmetry Breaking in Density Functional Theory due to Dirac Exchange for a Hydrogen Molecule: Proof in the small regime

-Once the overall dependence upon $\alpha$ has been determined, we realize that on the branch described above in \eqref{coneq1} and \eqref{coneq2}, everything is indeed lower order to the $\mathcal{O} (c_0)$ term.
-Thus, $c_0=0$ lest we not move off the mass $1$ branch.
+Once the overall dependence upon $\alpha$ has been determined, we realize that on the branch described above in \eqref{coneq1} and \eqref{coneq2}, everything is indeed higher order to the $\mathcal{O} (c_0)$ term.
+Thus, $c_0=0$ lest we move off the mass $1$ branch. {Therefore, we have $\psi_+ = \psi_-$ for sufficiently small $\alpha$.} \end{proof}

+\begin{rem} We note that the nature of the kernel of $D_\psi F$ is not so surprising at $\alpha = 0$, as a major symmetry of $\calE_{0}$ would be {to multiply $(\psi_+, \psi_-)$ by a rotation matrix}, which is an invariant of the Lagrangian.
+However, given that at $\alpha = 0$, we have $\psi_+ = \psi_- = \phi$, this symmetry generates no new solutions except the one we have found in the kernel.
+Using the convexity {of $\calE_{0}$}, we have uniqueness of the symmetric solution $\phi$ as a minimizer having fixed mass $\| \phi \|_{L^2} =1$. \end{rem}

-\begin{rem} From the sign changes \eqref{coneq1} and \eqref{coneq2}, we expect that with no mass constraint the branch construction stemming from the kernel of $DF$ to leading order leads to $E_+ = -E_-$.
+\begin{rem} From the sign changes \eqref{coneq1} and \eqref{coneq2}, we expect that with no mass constraint the branch construction stemming from the kernel of $D_\psi F$ to leading order leads to $E_+ = -E_-$.
 If we were allowed to make such a symmetric reduction, the arguments above can be simplified. \end{rem}